|About this course:|

 |No residential school|

 Are you interested in global environmental issues; how living and non-living things interact; how humans are changing the planet and are now responding to the difficult challenges this brings?
-If you are looking for a single course that offers a general introduction to studying the environment, then this is the course for you.
-You can either study it on its own or, if you wish to embark on a programme of study, it will provide the ideal foundation for a range of environment, science, social science and technology courses, diplomas and degrees.
+If you are looking for a single module that offers a general introduction to studying the environment, then this is the module for you.
+You can either study it on its own or, if you wish to embark on a programme of study, it will provide the ideal foundation for a range of environment, science, social science and technology modules, diplomas and degrees.

-Studying this course will provide you with the knowledge and skills to help you to become more informed about both the causes and concerns of environmental change.
-The course will take you to some of the most fascinating but also important parts of the planet in terms of understanding environmental change.
+Studying this module will provide you with the knowledge and skills to help you to become more informed about both the causes and concerns of environmental change.
+The module will take you to some of the most fascinating but also important parts of the planet in terms of understanding environmental change.
 This journey through our interconnected world will take in:

 Block 1 Setting out from home: Rather like reading a travel guide in preparation for a journey, the first block introduces some of the language and ideas that you need to make sense of environmental change.
 You start by looking at two crucial global issues – loss of biodiversity and climate change – to get a sense of the influence of people on a dynamic planet.
 You then assess your own environmental impact in terms of your ‘carbon footprint’ and consider how to reduce it towards a more sustainable level.